evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

-# 3. Create and read the Data Contract
+# 3. Create and read the DataContract
 The ƉApp will be designed to handle both sides, the contract creation and the data consumption.
 The evan.network dashboard includes a dynamic parameter routing to open unregistered ENS and contract addresses.
 So the ƉApp can check the current opened URL, if a contract ID or the normal ENS address is opened.
 When the ENS address is opened, we will redirect to a contract creation page.
-When a contract ID is opened, the user gets redirected to the TodoMVC component.
+When a contract ID is opened, the user gets redirected to the `TodoMVC` component.

 To do this, you will need some new structures within your code:
   1. Contract service that handles contract creation